shoyaida/Parallel_Tempering_Cavity/README.md

 This is redistribution: Copyright (C) 1997 Makoto Matsumoto and Takuji Nishimura; GNU Library General Public License.

 - ran_uniform.h
-Header file for uniform random generator.
+Header file for uniform random number generator.

 - makefile
 Makefile that generates the executive file, CPT.

 - test_SamplingParameters.dat
+Data for a test run.
 1st element=Ndump=dumping frequency of cavity snapshots;
 2nd element=Nsnap=number of total snapshots;
 3rd element=cavity_size=the size of cavity in which particles move.

 - test_PTParameters.dat
+Data for a test run.
 1st element=n_replica=number of replicas;
 the rest are columns consisting of temperatures and lambdas.

 - test_CavitySample.dat
+Data for a test run.
 1st element=NA=number of A-species particles;
 2nd element=NB=number of B-species particles;
 3rd element=beta=inverse temperature;